K\"ahler metrics and toric Lagrangian fibrations: Introduction

 \section{Introduction}

-In the late 1990s, Guillemin \cite{Guill94} and Abreu \cite{Abr98} described all invariant, compatible K\"ahler metrics for a compact symplectic toric manifold, in terms of singular Hessian metrics in the associated Delzant polytope.
+In the late 1990s, Guillemin \cite{Guill94} and Abreu \cite{Abr98} described all invariant, compatible K\"ahler metrics for a compact symplectic toric manifold, in terms of singular Hessian metrics on the associated Delzant polytope.
 Abreu's work also encompasses a fourth-order nonlinear PDE expressing the condition for an invariant K\"ahler metric to be extremal in the sense of Calabi.
 Subsequently, Donaldson \cite{Donald02} developed the analysis of Abreu's equation and formulated K-stability for polytopes, sparking a series of subsequent research works in the search for extremal K\"ahler metrics (see, e.g., the recent survey \cite{LS23}).
-The main aim of this work is to extend the Abreu-Guillemin theory to a wider class of symplectic manifolds.
+The main aim of this work is to extend the Abreu-Guillemin theory to a much wider class of symplectic manifolds.

-The class of symplectic manifolds we consider here have a type of symmetry which is described by an action of a symplectic torus bundle $(\T,\Omega)$.
+The class of symplectic manifolds we consider here, which includes both compact and non-compact manifolds, have a type of symmetry which is described by an action of a symplectic torus bundle $(\T,\Omega)$.
 This type of action includes as a special case the ordinary Hamiltonian torus actions but also, e.g., torus actions with cylinder valued moment maps or even examples with no globally defined Hamiltonian torus action.
-More precisely, we consider \emph{toric} actions of symplectic torus bundles $(\T,\Omega)$ (see Definition \ref{def:toric:Hamiltonian:space}).
-These can be characterized in terms of their moment maps as \emph{toric Lagrangian fibrations}, i.e., singular Lagrangian fibrations admitting only elliptic-type singularities (see Theorem \ref{thm:equiv:toric:Lagrangian}):
+More precisely, we consider symplectic manifolds admitting \emph{toric} actions of symplectic torus bundles $(\T,\Omega)$ (see Definition \ref{def:toric:Hamiltonian:space}).
+These can be characterized, alternatively, as symplectic manifolds admitting a \emph{toric Lagrangian fibration}, i.e., a singular Lagrangian fibration with only elliptic-type singularities, or as \emph{locally toric symplectic manifolds} (see Theorems \ref{thm:Dufour-Molino} and \ref{thm:equiv:toric:Lagrangian}):